marioribeiro/marioribeiro.github.io/_posts/2015-09-1-why-i-love-sketch.markdown

 ---
 layout: post
-title:  "I <3 Sketch and I'm not the only one"
+title:  "I love Sketch and I'm not the only one"
 date:   2015-09-11 21:30:00
 categories: blog
 ---